 Also make sure that you acquire as much as possible information from your own company and its situation and then deliver this information as openly as possible to your team.

-One thing to avoid: Constant chatting and messaging.
-People need a focused time to create good results.
+People need focused time to create good results.
 If you and your team just found the instant messaging, and everyone is part of your team’s instant message group, there is a big risk that constant stream of messages will make it impossible to focus on actual work.
 It is good to keep an eye on the amount and quality of messages your team is generating and how much of that is urgent, work related and important for everyone in the group.
 Guide your team to use 1on1 messaging on topics that do not require everyone’s attention to minimize the distractions for the whole team.
 Experienced remote teams are used to this, but if you just started with remote work, this is something to consider and might need some guidance from a leader.

 Remember that this is an exceptional situation, and people might be going through a variety of feelings.
 Try to remain as calm and optimistic as possible, and show it to your team, so they can take some comfort from that.
 This is a time to lead by an example.
 Also make sure that you check daily how people are doing, and if they need any kind of help from you.
 People will be feeling anxious and some may be unfocused, do your best to be empathetic, and adjust your expectations according to the abnormal amount of stress the people might be feeling.
 Remember to truly lead, not only manage and distribute tasks.

 Make sure that the working- and communication tools are performing as good as possible, and bring the feedback from your team to the responsible departments (IT or others), and try to improve anything that is not working well.
 Unreliable remote working or communication tools are a huge efficiency sink, and they will cause added stress and frustration, so make sure you do everything you can to provide best possible tools to your team.